nachotacos69/WikiEater/README.md

 # Changelog
 April 20 2024:
 - Moving GEB/GE2 related stuff to a new folder
-- ADDING GOD EATER RESURRECTION CONTENT SOON (empty folders for now)
+- ADDING GOD EATER RESURRECTION CONTENT SOON (not available due because of hard time learning them)
-- ADDING GOD EATER 2 RAGE BURST CONTENT SOON (empty folders for now)
+- ADDING GOD EATER 2 RAGE BURST CONTENT SOON (not available due because of hard time learning them)
 - ADDED Contents table in here for some reason

 # This will cover only the following
 - GOD EATER BURST (USA, JP, EUR)
 - GOD EATER 2 (JP) [there wasn't many tools so there's only small content for this one]
-- GOD EATER RESURRECTION [PC ONLY]
-- GOD EATER 2 RAGE BURST [PC ONLY]

 # [What is WikiEater]